sirnewton01/post-web/README.md

 If content, not presentation, is the primary goal, which it should be, then the simplest and most elegant way to represent that is plain text.
 That is not to say that there are cases where other media types better represent or enhance the content, but text should be the default unless there is good reason to deviate for a number of reasons covered below.
+This document being a good example provided that you have checked it out with git or view it in "Raw" mode.

+Over time text has gradually gained new capabilities.
+Unicode/UTF-8 has allowed us to add foreign languages to our files.
+Also, certain mathematical symbols have been added recently.
+Even emojis are relatively easy to use and ubiquitous in certain contexts.

 ### Interoperability